 The company intends to put forward a change of name resolution at its upcoming annual general meeting.

 The Chair of Arq Group, Andrew Reitzer, said: “After engaging with numerous parties interested in acquiring the Enterprise business over the past few months, we are pleased to announce the sale of the business to Quadrant.
 Quadrant has a track record of acquiring industry leading businesses and we wish the team every success in the future.”

 “Decoupling Enterprise will allow for the team to focus on SMB, enabling it to deliver to its vision of being the most impactful digital marketing partner in Australia, unlocking the growth potential of local small and medium businesses,” added Mr Reitzer.

 As a result of this transaction, the company will be replacing its CEO Tristan Sternson.

 Brett Fenton, who leads the company’s only remaining business, the SMB Division, will replace Mr Sternson as interim CEO with immediate effect.

-The post Why this small cap ASX tech share rocketed 13% higher today appeared first on Motley Fool Australia.
+The post Why this small cap ASX tech share is crashing 12% lower today appeared first on Motley Fool Australia.